viafintech/autonfs/README.md

 - `INTERVAL` - How often should AutoNFS check the Server?
 (60seconds is a good default but we use 15seconds for our HA Environment)
 - `MOUNTS` - This is a space-separated list of shares to mount for ex. `MOUNTS=( "/share1" "/share2" )`, whereas the share name and mountpath must be the same in this version.
 In a later version i will also support different shares and mount-paths

-## Roadmap

-- [ ] Support for different share-names and mount-paths
-- [x] Make the init-script more flexible and portable (different autonfs.sh locations for ex. by using a /etc/default/autonfs file) Issue #2 and #3
-- [ ] ...(Ideas?)

 ## Copyright and License

-This little tool was made by Martin Seener (c) 2012, 2013 with the initial idea from JeroenHoek at http://ubuntuforums.org/showthread.php?t=1389291 or https://github.com/jdhoek
+This little tool was made by Martin Seener (c) 2012-2014 Feel free to contribute!
+Use feature branches for new stuff or bugfixes before you submit them to me!
+And please sign-off your commits!

 Released under the GNU GPLv2